Factors that Affect the Depth of Field

 Distance to Subject

-The following graphic illustrates how changing these factors: aperture, focal length and the distance from the subject affect the depth of field.
+Infographic illustrates how changing the aperture, the focal length and the distance from the subject affect the depth of field.
+Photo by DINFOS PAVILION Team

 Infographic illustrates how changing the aperture, the focal length and the distance from the subject affect the depth of field.